-There are two stock themes you can use on File Commander, Light and Dark.
-You can also have the app switch themes automatically to help you save on battery life, which is pretty cool.
+There are two stock themes on File Commander: Light and Dark.
+You can also have the app switch themes automatically to help you save on battery life, which is cool.

-Personally, if an app gives me the option of a dark theme, I’m going to take it.
+If an app gives me the option of a dark theme, I will take it.
 So that’s what the majority of the remaining screenshots will show.

 The menu system is clean and very intuitive, especially on Android TV.

-For example, when you’re navigating through your files, any folder level options such as adding a new folder will be in the corner menu.
-Whereas any file options like cut, copy, rename or delete will be on a side menu that’s collapsed until you open it.
+For example, folder-level options such as adding a new folder will be in the corner menu when navigating through your files.
+Any file options like cut, copy, rename or delete will be on a side menu that’s collapsed until you open it.

-Moving files around is done through the same menu.
-Simply cut or move the file from the source directory, navigate to the target directory and click paste.
+Moving files is done through the same menu.
+Cut or move the file from the source directory, navigate to the target directory, and click paste.

-In addition to the four cloud storage services that I mentioned earlier, you can add shared drives on your network.
-The process is pretty easy, although I had some issues getting the network scan feature to work correctly.
+In addition to the four cloud storage services I mentioned earlier, you can add shared drives to your network.
+Although I had issues getting the network scan feature to work correctly, the process is straightforward.

-I was able to manually add my network drive by directly typing in the share name and login credentials.
+I manually added my network drive by typing in the share name and login credentials.

-It all sounds good so far, but you’re probably wondering what the deal-breaker was for me.
+It all sounds good, but you’re probably wondering what the deal-breaker was for me.

-If you want to continue to use the free version, you’ll see so many ads that the file manager is almost unusable…or at the very least incredibly annoying.
+If you want to continue to use the free version, the number of ads makes this file manager almost unusable.

 - Easy access to your files in the Cloud